Tribit StormBox Micro Speaker Review: Bluetooth speaker that can go anywhere

 The $50 speaker can be attached to a bike, backpack and even tucked into a coat pocket.

-Portable Bluetooth speakers are excellent devices for taking out — to the beach, to a park, even to work.
-Connecting to Bluetooth, you can push out sound from a smartphone, and expand the volume and depth so others can share as well.
-Tribit's Stormbox Micro is a pint-sized speaker, easy to pop in a pocket, well a coat pocket, and certainly a bag — with a decent sound quality that's easily an improvement over any of your mobile devices today.
+Portable Bluetooth speakers are excellent devices for taking out — to the beach, a park, or even work.
+Connecting to Bluetooth, you can push out sound from a smartphone and expand the volume and depth so others can share as well.
+Tribit's Stormbox Micro is a pint-sized speaker, easy to pop in a pocket, well, a coat pocket, and certainly a bag — with a decent sound quality that's easily an improvement over any of your mobile devices today.

 Working on Bluetooth, the speaker will connect to a smartphone, tablet and computerGearBrain

 What you get with the Tribit Stormbox Micro

 The Tribit Stormbox Micro is a square-shaped speaker, with the back covered in a rubber-like material and the top in mesh in either black or orange.
 I wish there had been more color options, but the bright orange was cheerful for cold wintery days.
 The speaker has an IP67 rating, meaning it can handle being dropped in about three feet of water for 30 minutes, and has some dust protection.
 That means getting splashed with water by the pool shouldn't be a problem.

 The speaker comes with a USB-C cord but not the end charger.
 Most of them have these from other devices, but just bear that in mind.
 You also get the speaker and the rubber strap, which is attached permanently at one end while opening at the other.
 The rubber strap fits solidly and, most crucially, securely along the back.
 I never felt it would slip off a bag, although once attached, you're covering up the rear speakers a bit which will affect the sound.